-fe in years

-5

-3

-5

-3-5

-rlying lease

-rlying lease

-5
+5 3 5 3-5 over the term of the underlying lease over the term of the underlying lease 5

 The residual value of an asset is the estimated amount that the Bank would currently obtain from disposal of the asset less the estimated costs of disposal, if the asset were already of the age and in the condition expected at the end of its useful life.
 The assets' residual values and useful life are reviewed and adjusted, if appropriate, at the end of each reporting period.